alexkappa/alexkappa.github.io/about.md

 hide_description: false
 ---

 Hi 👋, I'm Alex!
-I'm a Software Engineering Manager based in Amsterdam, The Netherlands.
+I'm a Software Engineering leader based in Amsterdam, The Netherlands.

-I work in the Pricing domain at [Beat](https://thebeat.co).
-Before that I've lead the engineering teams at Kambr and Yieldr.
+I work at [Blueground](https://www.theblueground.com/) as Director of Software Engineering.
+Before that I've lead teams at [Beat](https://thebeat.co) and served as a CTO at Kambr and Yieldr.

-On my free time I work on personal or community projects.
-I am the maintainer of the [Auth0 terraform provider](https://github.com/alexkappa/terraform-provider-auth0) and the [Auth0 SDK for Go](https://github.com/go-auth0/auth0) among [other](https://github.com/alexkappa/mustache) [fun](https://github.com/alexkappa/exp) [projects](https://github.com/alexkappa/trie).
+On my free time I work on a few personal or community projects.
+I've created the [Auth0 Terraform Provider](https://github.com/alexkappa/terraform-provider-auth0) as well as the [Auth0 SDK for Go](https://github.com/go-auth0/auth0).
+The project has since been acquired by Auth0 and is maintained by the company itself.